IBM-Cloud/terraform-provider-ibm/website/docs/d/sm_iam_credentials_configuration.html.markdown

 In addition to all argument references listed, you can access the following attribute references after your data source is created.

-* `id` - The unique identifier of the IAMCredentialsConfiguration.
 * `api_key` - (String) The API key that is generated for this secret.After the secret reaches the end of its lease (see the `ttl` field), the API key is deleted automatically.
 If you want to continue to use the same API key for future read operations, see the `reuse_api_key` field.
   * Constraints: The maximum length is `60` characters.
 The minimum length is `5` characters.
 The value must match regular expression `/^(?:[A-Za-z0-9_\\-]{4})*(?:[A-Za-z0-9_\\-]{2}==|[A-Za-z0-9_\\-]{3}=)?$/`.